AndresPeMa/Python-R_Showcase/README.md

 # Python-R_Showcase
-This repository encompasses a collection of compact projects and assignments, each exemplifying my competence in markdown, data science, and data analysis, as well as R and Python programming.
-These scripts were crafted during my time pursuing a Master of Science in Quantitative Economics at Cal Poly SLO, attesting to my skill development across diverse domains.
+This repository encompasses a collection of compact projects and assignments, each exemplifying my competence in markdown, data science, data analysis, and R and Python programming.
+These scripts were written while pursuing a Master of Science in Quantitative Economics at Cal Poly SLO, attesting to my skill development across diverse domains.

 Files: